Cwantic/Documentation/Settings/General.md

 ## 4. MetaPiping

-The application let the user work with american unities.
+The application lets the user work with English units.
 In this case, it is also possible to specify to work with **imperial** notation.

 Example: 4"1/8 for a diameter

-## 5. Pipestress
+## 5. PIPESTRESS

-For the users of PIPISTRESS that have installed the plugin, they can specify the path of the SOLVER (*PIPESTRESS64W.exe*) and the HELP file (*PIPESTRESS.chm*).
+For the users of PIPESTRESS that have installed the plugin, they can specify the path of the SOLVER (*PIPESTRESSW.exe* or *PIPESTRESS64W.exe*) and the HELP file (*PIPESTRESS.chm*).

 You can also specify:
 - Max field length